blockfrost/blockfrost-for-slack/README.md

 4. Total Output and Size - Shows the total amount of ADA sent in the transaction and the size of the transaction in bytes.
 5. Certificates and Mints/Burns - Shows the number of different types of certificates involved in the transaction (stake, delegation, pool updates, and pool retirements), as well as any asset minting or burning activities.
 6. Actions - This last section provides users with a set of interactive buttons to delve further into various aspects of the transaction
-   1. Show Metadata - Shows transaction metadata
+   - "Show Metadata" - Shows transaction metadata
-   2. Show UTXOs - Shows inputs and outputs associated with this transaction.
+   - "Show UTXOs" - Shows inputs and outputs associated with this transaction.
-   3. Open in Explorer - Redirects the user to an external blockchain explorer web page that shows comprehensive details about the transaction
+   - "Open in Explorer" - Redirects the user to an external blockchain explorer web page that shows comprehensive details about the transaction

+#### Real-time notifications

+Users can configure real-time notifications through Blockfrost webhooks to stay updated on blockchain events.
+Here's how to set it up:

+1. Initialize Setup: Type the command `/link webhook` to trigger a configuration modal window.
+This modal will provide all the information you need to set up your webhook.

+2. Configure on Blockfrost Dashboard: Navigate to the Blockfrost Dashboard to select the events you'd like to subscribe to and specify any conditions that must be met for the notifications to trigger.

+3. Endpoint URL: Copy the URL provided in the Slack modal and paste it into the appropriate field on the Blockfrost Dashboard.

+4. Enter Credentials: Fill in the webhook identifier and authentication token into the modal's input fields and save the configuration.

+Once configured, any event meeting the criteria will automatically post notifications to the Slack channel where the webhook is linked.

 ## Backend